Pass the Modernizing American Manufacturing Bonds Act

 4. Increase the capital expenditure limitation from $20M to $40M for manufacturing bonds.

-Legislative language for the Modernizing American Manufacturing Bonds Act has been drafted by CDFA, and was introduced in the House of Representatives in 2015 by Reps.
-Hultgren (R-IL) and Neal (D-MA).
+Legislative language for the Modernizing American Manufacturing Bonds Act has been drafted by CDFA, and was introduced in the House of Representatives in 2017 by Reps.
+Hultgren (R-IL), Neal (D-MA), and Renacci (R-OH).

 Learn more about the Modernizing American Manufacturing Bonds Act.

 Read the 2018 Policy Agenda